 4. Keto lettuce chicken bread

 This is the absolute winner keto chicken bread, and the recipe you will see on the recipe card below this post.
 I chose lettuce because of its bland flavor and ease of use – you don’t have to chop lettuce, just throw the whole washed leaves in the blender.
-Also, lettuce is a common ingredient in sandwiches and burgers, so it’s a flavor that doesn’t “fight” with bread, like cabbage did.
+I used iceberg, a white lettuce commonly used in sandwiches and burgers, so it’s a flavor that doesn’t “fight” with bread, like cabbage did.

 The addition of lettuce added the needed bulk and lift to our keto chicken bread, with virtually no extra calories, tastes or smells.
 It is the softest loaf of the bunch.